 +Decent battery life

 – Average trackpad

 Acer Chromebook Spin 15 possesses one of the biggest displays yet less heavy body.
-Spin 15 will rescue you from glaring at two monitors simultaneously, which are very hassling for a lot of users who do professional work.
-However, I have preferred this Chromebook for kids, particularly for its durability, which is bolstered by its sturdiest hinges.
+In addition, spin 15 will rescue you from glaring at two monitors simultaneously, which is very hassling for a lot of users who do professional work.
+However, I have preferred this Chromebook for kids, particularly for its durability, bolstered by its sturdiest hinges.
 These hinges will allow it to flip easily into any mode without causing any resistance.

 These hinges also protect it from collapsing in tent mode.
-Mostly made from the plastic, it also embraces the lid with a crosshatch pattern to supplement extra protection against children as they tend to drop it or spill over it.
+It is mostly made from plastic, and it also embraces the lid with a crosshatch pattern to supplement extra protection against children as they tend to drop it or spill over it.
 The keyboard is finely manufactured to give comfort to its users.
 Having dedicated keys, including volume, browser, and brightness, help the children use them easily.
-Its massive display allows you to get a perfect touchscreen that responds brilliantly.
+It’s massive, and In addition, it allows you to get a perfect touchscreen that responds brilliantly.

 It’s rare to expect a similar battery strength as the company promised, but Spin 15 proved it right by lasting 13:45 hours against the Acer’s promise.
 Hence, it’s considered one of the best Chromebook for kids.
 However, this Chromebook offers a lacklustre performance when multiple tabs are open, but that doesn’t bother a kid at all.
-Its Integrated graphics cannot play some of the high-end games but manages to play most of the low-end games.
+In addition, its Integrated graphics cannot play some high-end games but manages to play most of the low-end games.

 15. Dell Inspiron Chromebook 11 (3181)